-- C. To manage New Mexico Junior College in conformity with the policies of the Board, the New Mexico Higher Education Department, the rules and guidelines of the Higher Learning Commission, the laws of the state of New Mexico and the laws of the United States of America; - D. To provide leadership that allows the College's philosophy to be reflected in curriculum development; this includes developing and presenting the Board recommended policies and cooperating with the policy-making duties and responsibilities of the Board; - E. To assign specific administrative functions to be performed by members of the administrative staff; - F. To route all routine communications from the Board to members of the staff through the President and receive communications from the College employees to the Board through the President; - G. To work with the various administrative heads in the continuous evaluation and improvement of the administrative, supervisory, and instructional techniques and procedures; - H. To attend all meetings of the Board unless excused by the Board; - I. To report to the Board from time to time, at his / her discretion or upon the request of the Board, on the educational and financial affairs of the College; - J. To prepare the agenda for meetings of the Board; - K. To secure cumulative factual data needed by the Board, the administration and professional and support / maintenance staff employees in planning for the short-term and long-range needs of the College; - L. To prepare the annual HED and institutional budget with the assistance of the appropriate College officials and personnel;
+- C. To manage New Mexico Junior College in conformity with the policies of the Board, the New Mexico Higher Education Department, the rules and guidelines of the Higher Learning Commission, the laws of the state of New Mexico and the laws of the United States of America; - D. To provide leadership that allows the College's philosophy to be reflected in curriculum development; this includes developing and presenting the Board recommended policies and cooperating with the policy-making duties and responsibilities of the Board; - E. To assign specific administrative functions to be performed by members of the administrative staff; - F. To route all routine communications from the Board to members of the staff through the President and receive communications from the College employees to the Board through the President; - G. To work with the various administrative heads in the continuous evaluation and improvement of the administrative, supervisory, and instructional techniques and procedures; - H. To attend all meetings of the Board unless excused by the Board; - I. To report to the Board from time to time, at the President'shis / her discretion or upon the request of the Board, on the educational and financial affairs of the College; - J. To prepare the agenda for meetings of the Board;